pdeona/-react-firebase-subscribable/README.md

 ### withRTDBSubscription

 withRTDBSubscription will cleanup/re-initialize snapshot listeners any time firebaseRef changes.
-This component also required an eventType to be provided, as the legacy real-time database requires the event name as a parameter to initialize listeners.
+This component also allows an eventType to be provided, for listeners on lists.
+The default value for `eventType` is `"value"`.

 To use dynamic references simply pass in null when the desired value isn't available:
 `firebaseRef={currentUser ? firebase.ref('user-profiles').child(currentUser.id) : null}`